MENU

 What makes Access to HE at HRC special?

-• Our courses are designed for adults who are returning to learning or who may not have the right qualifications to take on a degree
+• Our courses are designed for adults who are returning to learning or may not have the right qualifications to take on a degree

 What do our students say?